Analytics of My Life

 I averaged studying 2:48 excluding 0:00 days such as Friday and Saturday, and 2:10 including them.
 It seems that there is almost always a dip in the middle of the week, and I can't identify the reason.
 I usually had pretty even classes throughout the week.

 (Program graphs are in 1 minute invervals)

-The more times I just check Reddit for just a minuet and not 30 the better.
-These dots are only a minuet so it's not as bad as it looks.
+The more times I just check Reddit for just a minute and not 30 the better.
+These dots are only a minute so it's not as bad as it looks.